 - 23.2.
 If there is a dispute about the amount of dues owing, the Treasurer has the final decision on the amount due.
 Once the Treasurer has decided on the amount due, the Member has four weeks to pay the amount due. - 23.3.
 Dues will be charged annually from 1 January 2022. - 23.4.
-Each Member must pay their required annual dues as set out in the tables at rule 23.1 no later than 1 March of each year. - 23.5.
+Each Member must pay their required annual dues as set out in the table at rule 23.1 no later than 1 March of each year. - 23.5.
 Members will pay dues by electronic transaction, and may also pay by an alternative method the Treasurer specifies. - 23.6.
-The Treasurer, with the approval of both Co-Presidents, may (full or in part) exempt a

-Member's requirement to pay dues for reasons of financial hardship or other reason deemed appropriate.
-Any exemption must be in writing.
+The Treasurer, with the approval of both Co-Presidents, may (full or in part) exempt a Member's requirement to pay dues for reasons of financial hardship or other reason deemed appropriate.
+Any exemption must be in writing. - 23.7.

-- 23.7.
 A Member defaults on dues payment if they do not pay their dues by 30 March each year, and the Member does not have an exemption as set out in rule 23.6.
-In such circumstances: - (a) The Member must be informed in writing of their default and asked to pay the required dues; - (b) The Member ceases to be a member of the Union if the Member does not pay the required dues within 30 days of receiving notice; - (c) The Member must be given notice in writing of the cessation of their membership; - (d) The Member remains liable to pay any amounts due.
+In such circumstances: - (a) The Member must be informed in writing of their default and asked to pay the required dues; - (b) If the Member does not pay the required dues within 30 days of receiving notice, the Treasurer may, with the consent of both Co-Presidents, change the Member's membership status from Ordinary Member to Solidarity Member;